 Put Alfredo sauce into a microwave-safe bowl and heat for about 90-seconds to heat.
 Stir in shredded cheese.
 Heat another 30-seconds and stir until cheese melts.
 Mix in tomato-spinach mixture.

-Put pasta in the baking dish and poured sauce over it.
+Put pasta in the baking dish and pour sauce over it.
 Stir gently to mix it all.

 Bake uncovered, about 30 minutes, or until hot in center.